Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Asymptotic Properties

-\begin{remark} Theorem \ref{T:limiting_dist} indicates that the proposed estimator $\hat{ \theta}$ has a slower than cube-root $n$ rate of convergence and its asymptotic distribution is not normal.
-As a result, usual inference methods based on asymptotic normality no longer work here.
-Smoothing the objective function in the sense of \cite{andrews} and \cite{horowitz} (See also \cite {kyriazidou1997estimation} and \cite{charlier1997limited}) may yield a faster rate and regain an asymptotically normal estimator.
-However, this involves choosing additional kernel functions and tuning parameters for the two indicator functions in objective functions (\ref{eq:Qn1}) and (\ref {eq:Qn2}).
+\begin{remark} Theorem \ref{T:limiting_dist} indicates that the proposed estimator $\hat{\theta}_n$ has a slower than cube-root-$n$ rate of convergence and its asymptotic distribution is not Gaussian.
+As a result, standard inference methods based on asymptotic normality no longer work here.
+Smoothing the objective function in the sense of \cite{andrews} and \cite{horowitz} (See also \cite{kyriazidou1997estimation} and \cite{charlier1997limited}) may yield a faster rate and regain an asymptotically normal estimator.
+However, this involves choosing additional kernel functions and tuning parameters for the two indicator functions in objective functions (\ref{eq:Qn1}) and (\ref{eq:Qn2}).
 A more practical alternative may be to consider sampling-based inference methods.
-It is known that the naive nonparametric bootstrap is typically invalid under the cube-root asymptotics (\cite{AbrevayaHuang2005} ).
-For the ordinary MS estimator, valid inference can be conducted using subsampling (\cite{DelgadoEtal2001}), \emph{m}-out-of-\emph{n} bootstrap ( \cite{LeePun2006}), the numerical bootstrap (\cite{HongLi2020}), and a model-based bootstrap with modified objective function (\cite {cattaneo2020bootstrap}), among other procedures. \cite{OuyangYang2020match, OuyangYang2020binary} show that \citeauthor{LeePun2006}'s ( \citeyear{LeePun2006}), \citeauthor{HongLi2020}'s (\citeyear{HongLi2020}), and \citeauthor{cattaneo2020bootstrap}'s (\citeyear{cattaneo2020bootstrap}) methods, with certain modifications, are valid for kernel weighted MS estimators with asymptotics similar to Theorem \ref{T:limiting_dist}.
-Similar methods may apply to the estimator of this paper.
-However, it is beyond the scope of this paper to rigorously develop a bootstrap inference algorithm and justify its asymptotic validity.
-We leave this work to future research. \end{remark}
+It is known that the naive nonparametric bootstrap is typically invalid under the cube-root asymptotics (\cite{AbrevayaHuang2005}).
+For the ordinary MS estimator, valid inference can be conducted using subsampling (\cite{DelgadoEtal2001}), the $m$-out-of-$n$ bootstrap (\cite{LeePun2006}), the numerical bootstrap (\cite{HongLi2020}), and a model-based bootstrap with modified objective function (\cite{cattaneo2020bootstrap}), among other procedures. \cite{OuyangYang2024binary} show that \citeauthor{LeePun2006}'s (\citeyear{LeePun2006}), \citeauthor{HongLi2020}'s (\citeyear{HongLi2020}), and \citeauthor{cattaneo2020bootstrap}'s (\citeyear{cattaneo2020bootstrap}) methods, with certain modifications, are valid for kernel weighted MS estimators with asymptotics similar to Theorem \ref{T:limiting_dist}.
+Similar methods might apply to the estimator proposed in this paper.
+However, extending these bootstrap methods to cases with unknown convergence rates requires significant effort and is beyond the scope of this paper.
+We, therefore, defer this task to future studies. \end{remark}